 Time-series checks applied during the validation aim to assure good time-series consistency of reporting data.
 The break-in-the-time series flag (b) indicates instances where time-series consistency could not be assured.
 Countries are encouraged to revise the data to achieve good consistency across time.
 Comparability over time at country level is still limited for voluntary reporting items.
 In recent years, many countries have developed data sources and/or methods to compile a complete set of mandatory EGSS data, extending the coverage of environmental activities and/or products, thereby ensuring compliance with reporting requirements under Regulation 691/2011.

-The Eurostat estimates of EU-27 aggregates are consistent across the period 2000-2015 since they are obtained for all years using the same set of source data and compilation methods (see section 18.5).
-There are no breaks in the related data series.
+The Eurostat estimates of EU-27 aggregates are consistent across the period 2000-2022 since they are obtained for all years using the same set of source data and compilation methods (see section 18.5).
+There are no breaks in the related data series as the series is always estimated for all available years.

 15.3.
 Coherence - cross domain